ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/f99exHRfVaE" frameborder="0" allowfullscreen></iframe>
 </div>

 [WangleLine](https://osu.ppy.sh/beatmaps/artists/427) has been a catch staple for the past 3 years.
-Starting with the fun and optimistic Journey to the Rabbit Moon base, to the dark and intense Goodbye to your vicious cycles, we reach a middle ground between the two with [Ad Astra](https://osu.ppy.sh/beatmapsets/2581070#fruits/5752994).
+Starting with the fun and optimistic [Journey to the Rabbit Moon base](https://osu.ppy.sh/beatmapsets/2202809#fruits/4662278), to the dark and intense [Goodbye to Your Vicious Cycles](https://osu.ppy.sh/beatmapsets/2402735#fruits/5211009), we reach a middle ground between the two with [Ad Astra](https://osu.ppy.sh/beatmapsets/2581070#fruits/5752994).
 The most drum heavy track of the 3 brings us to new heights with a more polyrhythmic intensity. [cruwev](https://osu.ppy.sh/users/12195994) takes the lead on this map with his technical prowess pushing players to their limits with reading ability paired with [wwwww](https://osu.ppy.sh/users/8434466)'s more mechanical based elements.
-This results in a jam packed HD3 for Grand Finals.
+All this combined results in a jam packed HD3 for Grand Finals.

 ---